floydhub/floyd-docs/docs/faq.md

 runs.
 You can also use the [web dashboard](https://www.floydhub.com/experiments) to view all your projects in one place.

-### What do I do when I get "What do you do when you get “You are over the allowed limits for this operation.
+### What do I do when I get "What do you do when you get “You are over the allowed limits for this
+operation.
 Consider upgrading your account”?

 Floydhub currently allows only 5 active runs per user.
 If you require more concurrency, contact us from the [pricing](https://www.floydhub.com/pricing) page.

+### I get "Too many open files" error when I run my project.

+Floyd CLI throws this error when you have too many files in your current directory that needs to be uploaded.
+The actual limit depends on your OS / machine specs.

+You can either:

+1. Remove unnecessary files from the directory (like build directory, docs etc.)
+2. Add them to `.floydignore` file.
+Floyd CLI will just ignore these directories.

+See the [init](../commands/init#description) command to understand how this can be configured.

+### I ran my project in Jupyter mode but the url does not seem to work.

+Jupyter notebook server takes a couple of minutes to start.
+Until then you will get a "Bad Gateway" or similar error when you access the URL.
+You can check the status of the Jupyter notebook by runnin the [logs](../commands/logs) command.

 ## Billing